 The Aga Khan Trust for Culture (AKTC) began collaborating with Think City, an urban development agency supported by the Government of Malaysia, in 2013.
 The two agencies prepared a Strategic Master Plan and undertook action area planning in the town’s key public areas.
 The public-private George Town Conservation and Development Company was established in 2015.
 AKTC has subsequently contributed to numerous high-profile projects within the heritage site.

 Work on the restoration and adaptive re-use of the 18th-century Fort Cornwallis and its moat was launched in 2018.
+The South Moat was opened in 2024.
 Recent implementation has focused on the reorganisation of the North Seafront, the largest public space in George Town.
 A new seawall, with a 570-metre public promenade, was completed in 2022.

 Work is now taking place to improve the Linear Garden, which links Lebuh Duke and the promenade.
 Some 60 new native trees will be planted, the Cenotaph will be made more accessible to the public and a bronze UNESCO World Heritage Site emblem will be installed.